Xtro II: The Second Encounter

 Xtro II: The Second Encounter is a 1991 British–Canadian science fiction horror film directed by Harry Bromley Davenport and starring Jan-Michael Vincent, Paul Koslo, Tara Buckman and Nicholas Lea.
 It is the second installment of the Xtro franchise, although is narratively distinct from the original.
 In it, a scientist is sent to another dimension by a secret government experiment, but brings back a murderous extraterrestrial creature which hunts down the research base's personnel.
+The film was conceived by Davenport, who retained the rights to the Xtro title and licensed them to Canadian producers.

 Plot

 The U.S. Secretary of Defense Bob Kenmore (Bob Wilde) visits a government facility called Nexus, an underground laboratory controlled entirely by a computer, to witness a top-secret experiment which sends three volunteers Dawson, Hoffman and Marshall to another dimension.
 When they are in the parallel dimension, they are attacked by an unseen force.
 After this disaster, Kenmore threatens to shut Nexus down.
 The original architect of Nexus, Dr. Ron Shepherd, is coaxed out of retirement by his former lover Dr. Julie Cassidy, who is now one of Nexus's top scientists, to help investigate what went wrong.
 Shepherd had been previously forced out of the project after a disastrous previous experiment resulted in the laboratory complex exploding, and because of this reason, Julie's rival Dr. Alex Summerfield is strongly against his return.

 In the meantime, a group of mercenaries, led by McShane is hired to help with the investigation.
 A signal is emitted from the parallel universe, which comes from Marshall, who is still alive and is brought back to the real world.
 Alex is scratched by an hysterical Marshall when he attempts to sedate her.
 Later, an alien parasite emerges from Marshall and escapes into the lab's ventilation system.
 Her body is found completely dehydrated.
 The alien, already reaching maturity, attacks and kills lab members Ford and Myers.

 The lab is automatically locked down and the survivors separate into three groups in an effort to kill the creature, with McShane and Mancini getting killed by the alien.
 Alex begins exhibiting more symptoms from the infected due to the scratch by Marshall before.
 The group decide to climb the elevator shaft in order to reach the surface.
 Jedburg accidentally falls down the shaft after being starled by the alien and Baines sacrifices himself, by blowing up the elevator with him and the alien inside.
 However the alien emerges still alive, which is then killed by Shepherd.

 Julie and Zunoski attempt to convince Alex to go the parallel universe, as they know he will die.
 He then shoots Zunoski and is forced into the platform and he is transferred to the parallel universe during his final transformation.
 Shepherd, Julie and an injured Zunoski ponder what to tell the world.